 Nearby City: Aix-en-Provence

 Known For: You have probably seen images of Montagne Sainte Victoire before in a museum.
 That’s because legendary painters like Cezanne, Picasso, and Kandinsky were inspired by this particular mountain in France.
-Even though it’s not a big mountain the rocky outcroppings, grassy hills, and wild flowers on this mountain led to the creation of some stunning paintings by artists who are now considered masters of their craft.
+Even though it’s not a big mountain the rocky outcroppings, grassy hills, and wildflowers on this mountain led to the creation of some stunning paintings by artists who are now considered masters of their craft.

 Today you can hike Montagne Sainte Victoire.
 More than 100,000 people come to the area to hike in the footsteps of Cezanne and Picasso every year.
 But, hiking may be restricted between July and September in order to limit the wear and tear on the site.
-Over the years the trees have been decimated by climate and fire and so the authorities will sometimes limit the mount of people allowed to hike during those months.
+Over the years the trees have been decimated by climate and fire and so the authorities will sometimes limit the amount of people allowed to hike during those months.

 Cirque de Gavarnie

-Located in: Pyrenees National Park
+Location: Pyrenees National Park

 Height: 9,842 feet

 Known For: The Cirque de Gavarnie is one of the most unique mountains in France.
 It’s got a mid-range elevation that definitely is nowhere near as tall as some of the Alpine mountains.
 However, the Cirque de Gavarnie is unique because it’s a natural amphitheater of rock and stone with a large circular flat grassland surrounded by huge soaring rock walls and ridges.
 It’s truly a sight to see if you are visiting France.
 The enormous rock walls are sheer-faced and the summit and ridges are beautifully capped with snow.